cmackenzie1/cmackenzie1/README.md

 My name is Cole MacKenzie and I am a Systems Engineer @ Cloudflare working on making the Internet faster, safer, and more reliable.

-If you are tring to reach me, send me a message on [LinkedIn](https://linkedin.com/in/cole-mackenzie).
+If you are trying to reach me, send me a message on [LinkedIn](https://linkedin.com/in/cole-mackenzie).

 While you're here, be sure to checkout my [personal](https://mirio.dev) and [Cloudflare](https://blog.cloudflare.com/author/cole/) blog posts.